jg-fisher/nameClassification/README.md

 # nameClassification
-Neural network given a name attempts to classify the country of origin, either China, Russia or USA.
+Vanilla neural network built with Pytorch.
+Given a name attempts to classify the country of origin as China, Russia, or USA.